wllianwd/quarkus-spring-cloud-config-maven-plugin/README.md

 ![Maven Central](https://img.shields.io/maven-central/v/io.github.willianwd/quarkus-spring-cloud-config-maven-plugin?logo=apache-maven&style=for-the-badge)
 ![Release CI](https://img.shields.io/github/workflow/status/wllianwd/quarkus-spring-cloud-config-maven-plugin/ci-release?style=for-the-badge)

-In a nutshell this maven plugin will download the properties from Spring Cloud Config and generate an `application.properties` file inside `src/main/resources`, so this file can be used during build phase.
+In a nutshell this maven plugin will download the properties from Spring Cloud Config and generate an `application.yml` file inside `src/main/resources`, so this file can be used during build phase.

 ## How to use it